AlexanderSalter/MMM-Instagram2020/README.md

 ### Installing
 1. Navigate to the `modules` folder and execute `git clone https://github.com/AlexanderSalter/MMM-Instagram2020.git`.
 A new folder with the name 'MMM-Instagram2020 will be created, navigate into it.
 2. Execute `npm install` to install the node dependencies.
-3. Confiugre as per below
+3. Confiugre as per below.
-4. Follow the Authorisation Process
+4. Follow the Authorisation Process.

 ### Configuration